RobbieHolland/SwarmbotGazebo-DQN/README.md

 ---

 #### Abstract
-Attempting to transfer techniques for learning Deep Q Networks trained to play Atari games to learn accurately simulated 3D robots completing asynchronous tasks.
-Gazebo with ROS Indigo provides a realistic robot simulator used to train networks that work in physical robots to an extent that the divide between simulation and reality will allow.
+Transferring techniques for learning Deep Q Networks trained to play 2D Atari games to learn accurately simulated 3D robots performing asynchronous tasks.
+Gazebo with ROS Indigo provides a realistic robot simulator used to train networks.
+Learnt behaviours work in physical robots to the extent that the divide between simulation and reality permits.

 #### Objectives